georgealways/eslint-config-gmb/README.md

 # eslint-config-gmb

-**eslint-config-gmb** is a ESLint configuration created by George Michael Brower.
+**eslint-config-gmb** is an ESLint configuration created by George Michael Brower.
 This configuration aims to provide a comprehensive and stylistic linting setup for JavaScript, TypeScript, and Vue projects.

 ## Usage